 Within a couple, the partner with low libido can get startled even by the simple affection actions, such as hugging, kissing, or cuddling.
 They may see these actions as a motive for more intimacy from the partner with the higher libido.
 By scheduling sex dates, they can be sure that any nonsexual affection does not contain any external cause.
 This can even make them see the importance of nonsexual friendship in their relationships and help them prepare for the upcoming date.
 This small effort can make your relationship stronger.

 When couples adjust to scheduled trysts, nonsexual affection returns to the relationship.
 Interestingly, nonsexual friendships are the key factors to improve the interest of a person in physical intimacy.

 As both parties remain aware of the upcoming events, either one can initiate hugging, kissing, or cuddling without the fear of misinterpretation on the scheduled date.

 Couples with an issue of libido difference are often seen complaining about the missing nonsexual affection in their relationship.
 With this process, they can again fill their lives with happiness and that, too, without sacrificing their partner's consent.

 There could be some issues that you can't solve by simply talking it out with your partner.
 In such scenarios, you can also seek professional help, like consulting a sex therapist.
 You can search online for the American Association of Sexuality Educators, Counselors, and Therapists, the Society for Sex Therapy and Research, or the American Board of Sexology.

-Using these six tips and techniques, you and your partner can overcome your problems with libido differences and understand each other better.
+Using these six tips and techniques, you and your partner can overcome your problems with libido differences and better understand each other.
 Libido difference is more of a psychological issue than biological, i.e., if a person is not comfortable establishing physical relationships with his/her partner, he/she will avoid intimacy.
 Therefore, it is necessary to show them understanding, caring, and compromise.
 If you do, your relationship will only get stronger.

 Sign In usign your email